RadicalZephyr/radicalzephyr.github.io/content/about/index.md

 to revolutionize how we build software to make it more accessible and flexible for everyone.

+If you're interested in paying me to do that, or write other software you can check out my [CV].

 [she]: https://pronoun.is/she
 [they]: https://pronoun.is/they
 [pronouns]: https://www.mypronouns.org/what-and-why
+[CV]: @/about/cv.md